-Her use of the palette knife added a textural level to her images, which contributes to the overall impression of liveliness.
+Barbara McCann created scenes that the viewer feels he or she can walk right into.
+Her use of the palette knife added a textural level to her images, which contributed to the overall impression of liveliness.
 This heavy impasto technique imbues objects and figures with an air of solidity and dimension.
 It is a technique well suited to her impressionistic style.
 Barbara's love of light, use of rich, saturated color, and application of heavily textured paints mark her as a heir to the impressionist's ideals-to create works that concentrate on the feelings a scene evokes rather than the accurate reproduction of "reality."
 Light, shadow, color, texture, and perspective are the fundamental elements Barbara used to create visions of warmth and wonder, full of life and light.

 Barbara McCann was born and raised in western Pennsylvania.
 She began her artistic endeavors with drawing as a child, and then with painting in her teenage years.
 At the age of 18, she took a four-year apprenticeship in architectural illustration and design, which set the stage for a career in art.
 McCann moved to Florida in 1973, and for the next 20 years ran her own architectural illustration and design studio.
 Her career and her interest in illustrative art dovetailed.

 In the mid eighties McCann returned to oils as her primary medium, using watercolors solely for sketches of landscapes and people.
-McCann's skills in art and architectural illustration led to an appointment as an instructor with the Ringling College of Art and Design from 1983 to 1993 at what is recognized as one of the finest art schools in the country, painting for her galleries both here and abroad.
-Her final work is represented by Mary Martin Gallery in Charleston, SC.
+McCann's skills in art and architectural illustration led to an appointment as an instructor with the Ringling College of Art and Design from 1983 to 1993 at what is recognized as one of the finest art schools in the country.
+Barbara's work is represented by Mary Martin Gallery of Fine Art in Charleston, South Carolina."

 We are proud to show Barbara's final work.
 We miss her greatly.
 To know her was to love her.
 There won't be another like her in this world.
 Please drop by to view the most beautiful and lively works anywhere.